Image metadata library and tools

 From the source package you can build the Exiv2 library, command line utility, the organize tool and a number of simple example and test applications.
 With a few additional third party tools you can also generate the complete API documentation.
-The package includes standard build files for UNIX-like systems (including GNU/Linux, Mac OS X and MinGW) as well as Visual Studio project files for Visual C++ .NET 2003 (MSVC 7.1) and later.
+The package includes standard build files for UNIX-like systems (including GNU/Linux, Mac OS X, MinGW and Cygwin) as well as Visual Studio project files for Visual C++ .NET 2003 (MSVC 7.1) and later.
 After downloading and unpacking the distribution, please see the README file in the top directory for build and installation notes and further information.

 The Windows package only contains the command line utility

 exiv2.exe, Expat DLL, Exiv2 manpage and two sample

 command files.
 To get started, run the executable with the -h

 parameter from a cmd shell:

 As an alternative to the packages here, many Linux distributions, BSD-based systems and Open Source package collections for Darwin and Mac OS X have their own Exiv2 packages that can be installed via the package management system of the distribution.

 Exiv2 is developed on GNU/Linux with recent versions of GCC.
 Written in C++, it uses the standard C++ library, a few POSIX and C functions and is fairly portable.
 Dependencies are on zlib for PNG support, gettext for NLS, libiconv for characterset conversions and Expat for XMP support.
 (Note that modern Linux distributions usually have gettext and iconv in libc and these features can be disabled individually.)